netdata/netdata/packaging/PLATFORM_SUPPORT.md

 - **Intermediate**: Platforms in the intermediate support tier are those which Netdata wants to support, but cannot justify core level support for.
 They are also covered in CI, but not as rigorously as the core tier, may or may not include official binary packages, and any platform specific bugs recieve a normal priority.
-This is generally where we ill add new platforms we have decided to officially support ourselves.
+This is generally where we will add new platforms we have decided to officially support ourselves.
 - **Community**: Platforms in the community support tier are those which are primarily supported by community contributors.
 They may recieve some support from Netdata, but are only a best-effort affair.
 When a community member makes a contribution to add support for a new platform, that platform generally will start in this tier.